 On that note, here are five things to consider when choosing a broker for scalping:

 Usually, brokers will indicate in their Terms and Conditions document whether scalping is allowed on their platforms or not.

 There are jurisdictions where the regulators of the forex industry have rules that specifically prohibit scalping.
 Therefore, you need to know if the broker you intend to use is located in such a jurisdiction.

-As stated earlier in this article, scalping is usually acceptable on ECN accounts because a commission is charged for trade entries and exits in addition to spreads.
-Furthermore, ECN brokers do not act as counterparties so they have nothing to lose from traders making repeated small profits from scalping.
+As stated earlier, scalping is usually acceptable on ECN accounts because a commission is charged for trade entries and exits in addition to spreads.
+Furthermore, ECN brokers do not act as counterparties, so they have nothing to lose from traders making repeated small profits or losses from scalping.
 In contrast, market makers do not charge commissions on trades and act as counterparties to trades, so they stand to lose if traders keep making consistent profits from scalping.
 Many market makers do not allow scalping on their platforms.

 Where you have doubts as to what the terms and conditions of your broker say about scalping, you can settle these doubts by contacting the broker directly via email or live chat.
 A reputable broker should be able to provide a definitive statement on whether you are allowed to scalp or not.

-Typically, terms and conditions contain some details in fine print which can easily be missed by anybody.
-Therefore, scalpers need to pay particular attention to their broker’s terms and conditions (T& C) to know what is allowed and what is not.
+When it comes to scalping, traders should pay particular attention to their broker’s terms and conditions (T&Cs) to know what is allowed and what is not.
 This will help prevent problems down the road.
-Some main things you should look out for include:
+Some main things traders should look out for include: